cyrusbehr/tensorrt-cpp-api/README.md

 **V5**

 - `Engine` class has been modified to take a template parameter which specifies the models output data type.
 The implementation now supports outputs of type `float`, ``__half`, `int8_t`, `int32_t`, `bool`, and `uint8_t`.
+- Added support for loading TensorRT engine file directly without needing to compile from onnx model.
+Howver, it is highly recommended that you use the API provided to build the engine file from the onnx model, instead of loading a TensorRT model directly.
+If you choose to load a TensorRT model file directly, you must hand-check that the `Options` have been set correctly for your model (for example, if your model has been compiled for FP32 but you try running FP16 inference, it will fail, potentially without a verbose error).

 **V4.1**